FilmSucher/FilmSucher_Infra/ansible/playbooks/roles/deploy-postgres/files/readme.txt

-In initials_users.csv in column "password" is hash for passwords "adminpassword" and "userpassword"
+In initials_users.csv, the "password" column contains a hash of passwords corresponding to the names